robwierzbowski/grunt-build-control/test/readme.md

 #### Notes
 All tests are executed with the relative path being: `test/mock/`

-The filesystem remote path is `../../remote`
+The filesystem remote path is usually `../../remote`

 Set `connectCommits: false` if there's no need to track the source repo, i.e. an extra call to `git init` the folder `repo/`